Knowledge Center

 - Certain nurses might even need their employer's coverage alongside their own coverage.

 Determining which course is for you will usually merit coordination with your practice.
-If you find that you will need more coverage in addition to the employer's policy, then you might need to look for coverage on your own.
-Talk to the practice's policy manager to determine the course of action to take.
+If you find that you'll need more coverage in addition to your employer's policy, then you might need to look for coverage on your own.
+Talk to the practice's policy manager to determine the best course of action to take.

 What Policy Options Exist?